favoyang/unity-addressable-importer/Documentation~/AddressableImporter.md

 | `Assets/cat/cat01.png` | `Assets/(?<category>[^/]+)/(?<asset>.*)\.png` | `${PATH[0]}:${category}-${asset}` | Assets:cat-cat01 |

 ## Notice for moved or re-imported assets
+- The importer always overrides existing labels if `LabelMode = Replace`.
-- The importer will not override existing labels.
+- The importer always overrides existing address if
-- The importer will only override address if it looks like a path (starts with `Assets/`).
-In another word, if you changed or simplified the address, then reimport or move it, the address remains no change.
+  - The address looks like a path (starts with `Assets/`).
+  - `Address Simplified` is ticked.
+  - `Address Replacement` is in use.
+  - In another word, if you intent to manually change the address later, leave `Address Simplified` unticked, `Address Replacement` blank, and do not use `Assets/` prefix for the customized address name.